cri-for-all/debut-tutors/README.md

 * `Exercises3.md` - Practie with functions and loops (provided by Andreea)

-You can find the *general class materials*, such as the .pdf files of documentation on the concepts covered in the class, on the [google drive](https://drive.google.com/drive/folders/1souxt-QXGAOexV6pa7DiKieTgnnsT1vw) for the class.
+You can find the *general class materials*, such as the .pdf files of documentation on the concepts covered in the class, on our [google drive](https://drive.google.com/drive/folders/1souxt-QXGAOexV6pa7DiKieTgnnsT1vw).
 If you do not have access to the google drive, feel free to contact Catherine to get the permissions.